zdnscloud/vanguard2/doc/recursive.md

      1. use it as response
    1. Referal
      1. update the cache
-     1. if return ns record is current_zone's subdomain, use it as new current_zone
+     1. if return ns record is current_zone's subdomain, use it as new `current_zone`
-       - get address of the new zone from nsas cache, if get the address goto step 5
+       - goto step 5
-       - else return serverfail
-     1. if return ns isn't valid, return the response
+     1. else return the response
    1. truncate answer
      1. if current protocol is udp, use tcp to send
      1. else return server failed
    1. Format error
      1. if current protocol is udp and edns used, retry with edns disable
      1. else return server failed
-5. use cache to find the possible closest enclosure zone and send the query to the nameserver
+5. use NSAS to find the address of nameserver of `current_zone`, if not found, return server failed , else send the query to the nameserver
   1. if get response, goto step 4
   1. else return server failed